Skip to main content

 When a resource fails, it affects downstream resources:

-1. Failed resources stay failed - They don’t retry automatically
+1. Failed resources stay failed — They don’t retry automatically (but stuck processing resources do get auto-detected)

 Consider this dependency chain:

-1. Fix the analytics configuration
+1. Fix the model configuration

-2. Re-apply with --pending to retry
+2. Re-apply to retry

 Recovery Workflow